SI DAL01110.515 Ownership in Fee Simple or Less Than Fee Simple

 2. Louisiana

 Louisiana is a forced heirship and a community property State.
-The decedent cannot in a will completely disinherit children younger than 23 or certain of his children that are mentally or physically disabled.
+The decedent cannot in a will completely disinherit children younger than 23 or certain of their children that are mentally or physically disabled.
 These forced heirs may elect to receive a statutorily set portion of the property that they would have inherited had the deceased died without a will rather than inherit under the will.

 If the deceased died without a will, use the following chart to determine ownership.